 After food and water, hygiene products are the next items that disappear from shelves when a pandemic strikes.
 So your odds of getting what you need to have during a time when needs are elevated is slim.

-You want to prepare now so that you don’t have to fight crowds.
-Plus, you want to make sure you can stay isolated from them so that you won’t bring any illness back to your own home.
+You want to prepare now so that you don’t have to fight the crowds scrambling for basic necessities.
+Plus, you want to make sure you can stay isolated from them (social distancing) so that you won’t bring any illness back to your own home.

 You’ll want to figure out how much of each hygiene product your family goes through by adding up what you normally go through in a year’s time.
 Then multiply that by at least a two year period.

 You’ll need to stock up on toilet paper.
 The best rule of thumb is to figure two rolls per family member per week with extra rolls figured in for the event of illness that could require more usage.

 Dental floss should be figured at one container per month per person.
 Toothbrushes should be replaced more often during a pandemic because of the higher chance of you having to deal with germs.
 A good rule of thumb is to change toothbrushes every four weeks – sooner if anyone in the family has an illness.
 For toothpaste, figure that a family of four would need two tubes of toothpaste per month.